 Take the Tren a las Nubes

-Another of the great things to do in Argentina that can be enjoyed while in Salta is the Tren a las Nubes (Train to the Clouds), which goes into the Lerma Valley all the way to the Quebrada del Toro, through San Antonio de los Cobres, one of the highest villages in Argentina.
-The highlight of the ride is La Polvorilla Viaduct, at 4,220 meters (13,845 feet) above sea level.
+Another great thing to do in Argentina while in Salta is the Tren a las Nubes (Train to the Clouds), which goes into the Lerma Valley all the way to the Quebrada del Toro through San Antonio de los Cobres, one of the highest villages in Argentina.

 Visit Calchaquíes Valley

-South west of Salta, one of the most beautiful places to visit in Argentina is the Calchaquíes Valley – a gorgeous combination of dry landscapes, pretty adobe villages, traditional crafts markets and some of the best wines in the country.
+Southwest of Salta, one of the most beautiful places to visit in Argentina is the Calchaquíes Valley – a gorgeous combination of dry landscapes, pretty adobe villages, traditional crafts markets, and some of the best wines in the country.

 The good news is that, compared to the rest of the north of Argentina, this region is still not as explored.
-Make sure to visit the Devil’s Gorge, the Conchas Gorge and the beautiful Cafayate, a village surrounded by picturesque wineries.
+There are many fewer tourists out this way, making it easier to enjoy the natural beauty without overwhelming crowds or long lines of people.

 Go on a road trip to the Quebrada de Humahuaca

 Exploring the incredible Quebrada de Humahuaca is one of the things to do in Argentina.
-This is a land where blue skies meet the high desert planes, small adobe villages are scattered along with small yet interesting archeological sites.
+This is a land where blue skies meet the high desert planes.
+Small adobe villages are scattered along with small yet interesting archeological sites.

 It is a palette of colors, so unique to be included in the UNESCO list of World Heritage Sites.
-The people who live in the Quebrada are among the few remaining indigenous groups of Argentina – they are Quechua, much as the indigenous groups that currently live in Cusco and the Sacred Valley of Peru.
+The people who live in the Quebrada are among the few remaining indigenous groups of Argentina – they are Quechua, much like the indigenous groups that currently live in Cusco and the Sacred Valley of Peru.

-Make sure not to miss the tiny yet lovely Purmamarca, at the foot of Cerro de los Siete Colores: it has a lovely market.
-The village of Maimará is another must see: it looks incredible against the “Paleta del Pintor”.
+Make sure not to miss the tiny yet lovely Purmamarca at the foot of Cerro de los Siete Colores: it has a lovely market.
+The village of Maimará is another must-see: it looks incredible against the “Paleta del Pintor”.

 Tilcara is known for its unique carnival, which lasts a few days and where the celebrations are contagious: musical bands walk around the village, incessantly playing their music while others dance and play tricks to passersby, throwing flour or talcum powder at them.

-The Pucará de Tilcara, an Inca archeological site just outside the village, is an interesting place to spend a few hours – don’t expect anything as magnificent as Machu Picchu, but it is interesting nonetheless.
+The Pucará de Tilcara, an Inca archeological site just outside the village, is an interesting place to spend a few hours.
+Don’t expect anything as magnificent as Machu Picchu, but it is interesting nonetheless.

 Check out Salinas Grandes

 West of Purmamarca, you’ll find the beautiful Salinas Grandes, a large salt flat at 3,350 meters (10,991 feet) above sea level.
+These impressive salt flats are often called one of Argentina’s Seven Wonders (although this is debatable, still) and are definitely a must-see when around Salta.

 Be mesmerized by Cataratas del Iguazu

-The climate in this part of the country is tropical, and it is hot and humid throughout the year – but depending on when you visit there will be more or less water in the waterfalls.
+The climate in this part of the country is tropical, and it is hot and humid throughout the year – but depending on when you visit, there will be more or less water in the waterfalls.

 The nearest town to the waterfalls is Puerto Iguazu, at the border with Brazil.
-The town itself is nothing special, but it is a great base to explore the waterfalls, as several buses per day leave from the bus station in Puerto Iguazu, either going to the Brazilian border and dropping visitors off directly at the park in Brazil, or to the Argentinian park.
+The town itself is nothing special, but it is a great base to explore the waterfalls, as several buses per day leave from the bus station in Puerto Iguazu, either going to the Brazilian border and dropping visitors off directly at the Brazilian park or to the Argentinian park.

 The Brazilian side is very panoramic – the views are incredible and there are endless possibilities to take postcard-like pictures.
 You can follow several trails to admire the local wildlife (though the most interesting animals are night creatures!).